1QB-Information-Technologies/ccvm/README.md

                 brew install --cask mactex
                 ```

-        - For Linux users, the recommanded LaTEX distribution is
+        - For Linux users, the recommended LaTEX distribution is
           [TexLive](https://www.tug.org/texlive/).
             - To install from the terminal, copy and paste this command: